adamerose/youtube-ad-skipper/README.md

 # About

-I made ad skipper this because of YouTube's new policy of disabling video playback when you have an ad blocker enabled.
-This doesn't block ads it just skips them.
+I made this ad skipper because of YouTube's new policy of disabling video playback when you have an ad blocker enabled.
+This doesn't block in-video ads from loading, it just skips them.

 # Features